 Before practicing law, I worked in the mental health field for many years.
-I’m well aware of how debilitating a severe and untreated mental health condition can be.
+I’m well aware of how debilitating a severe and untreated mental health conditions can be.
 Mental health and divorce are unfortunately not an uncommon combination.
-Mental health issues can impact divorce proceedings in multiple ways.
+The stress of divorce can influence mental health symptoms.
+Mental health issues can also impact divorce proceedings in multiple ways.
 The following are some typical examples.

 Mental Health and Child Custody

 Judges are only permitted to evaluate child custody based on what’s in the best interests of the child.
 One of the twelve statutory factors for this includes the mental health of the parents.

 In order to count against a parent, it must be shown why that parent’s mental health issue works against the best interests of the child.
 The mere presence of a mental health issue is not enough to influence the custody analysis.

 If a parent has a mental health issue, it’s important to demonstrate that it’s being taken seriously and treated.
 This can include individual or group therapy.
 It also may include prescription medications under the supervision of a psychiatrist or a psychiatric nurse practitioner.
 It’s important for the parent to demonstrate what he or she is doing regularly to keep the mental health issue from affecting the well-being of his or her child.
 A regular pattern showing an inability to control mental health symptoms can certainly count against that parent in a child custody dispute.